-Clinical Education II, the second in a series of courses providing students with opportunities to continue to become competent in radiographic procedures includes: patient-technologist interaction, provide patient care and comfort, performance of radiographic examinations, provide radiation safety, and critically evaluate image quality.
+Clinical Education II, the second in a series of courses providing students with opportunities to continue to become competent in radiographic procedures includes: patient-technologist interaction, providing patient care and comfort, performing radiographic examinations, providing radiation safety, and critically evaluating image quality.
 Student participation focused on cognitive, affective, and psychomotor skills in patient assessment and care, and observing/ performing medical imaging procedures under direct and/or indirect supervision will occur.
 Concentration on the abdomino-thoracic and the appendicular skeleton is emphasized.